-Local Search results should play an important part of a business’ online strategy, simply because search engines now look to deliver the most relevant content to users based on their location.
+Local Search results should play an essential part of a business’ online strategy, just because search engines now look to deliver the most relevant content to users based on their location.
 You may have noticed this yourself; if you type in “window cleaner”, “plumber”, “opticians” or so on, Google gives you information on the places it thinks are most relevant to your search query.

-Local Search optimisation is often undertaken as part of a wider digital marketing strategy.
-If you’d like more information about local search, then there are some good resources out there such as Moz, or alternatively give us a call and we’d be more than happy to go through it in more detail.
+Local Search optimisation is often undertaken as part of a broader digital marketing strategy.
+If you’d like more information about local search, then there are some excellent resources out there such as Moz or give us a call, and we’d be more than happy to go through it in more detail.

 5. Get help!

 There are hundreds of agencies and professionals out there who can help you with your marketing efforts.
 Some specialise in digital marketing, other purely in PR, but here at KC Communications, we’re able to offer a complete range of services, from SEO and Web Development through to PR and Social Media management.
 Get in touch with us and see how we can help you with your marketing strategy.